 Clay Matthews III: USC football linebacker/defensive end (2004 to 2008):

-The son of former USC and NFL standout Clay Matthews Jr., nephew of Pro Football Hall of Famer and USC star offensive lineman Bruce Matthews, grandson of former NFL player Clay Matthews Sr., and younger brother of USC 2003 national title team member Kyle Matthews was hardly a blip on the college recruiters’ iPad when he came out of Agoura High.
-“I was undersized as a junior and I didn’t even start, and my dad was the D-coordinator, so that alone should speak volumns about where I’ve come from,” Clay III once told the Milwaukee Journal Sentinel, trying to find out why in 2009 the Green Bay Packers used a first-round pick on him.
-Matthews III walked on at USC, redshirt a season despite head coach Pete Carroll tempting him to go into games on special teams or as a backup linebacker.
-His first time on the field was 2005 as a sophomore, finally getting a scholarship.
+Best known: The son of former USC and NFL standout Clay Matthews Jr., nephew of Pro Football Hall of Famer and USC star offensive lineman Bruce Matthews, grandson of former NFL player Clay Matthews Sr., and younger brother of USC 2003 national title team member Kyle Matthews, Clay Tre was hardly a blip on the college recruiters’ iPad when he came out of Agoura High.
+“I was undersized as a junior and I didn’t even start, and my dad was the D-coordinator, so that alone should speak volumes about where I’ve come from,” he once told the Milwaukee Journal Sentinel after the Green Bay Packers used a first-round pick on him in 2009.

 By the time he was finished, he was USC’s Special Teams Player of the Year in in 2006, ’07 and ’08 and, getting up to 6-foot-3 and 245 pounds, broke into the starting lineup as a senior at what was called the hybrid “elephant” position — standing at defensive end, but dropping back as a linebacker depending on the play in front of him.
 He wound up starting 10 games, and finished fourth on the team with 56 tackles (nine for loss) to go with 4½ sacks.
 USC teammates Brian Cushing (drafted No. 15 overall by Houston) and Rey Maualuga (drafted No. 38 overall to Cincinnati) got most of the attention on USC’s defense, but Green Bay had plans for him with its 26th overall choice, seeing him as a type of player such as former Los Angeles Rams great Kevin Greene.
-Matthews III played in six Pro Bowls for Green Bay and was the Packers’ all-time sack leader (83.5) before finishing his career with the Los Angeles Rams, starting 13 games and wearing No. 52 in 2019.
+Matthews III played in six Pro Bowls for Green Bay and was the Packers’ all-time sack leader (83.5).

 Joey Browner, USC football defensive back (1979 to 1982):